Written By: Zach Langer

 A Moment in Denver Hip Hop History

-Big shoutout to Aquop32, Toussaint Lorenz, and of course Dizzy Wright — for giving Denver a night worth talking about.
+Big shoutout to Aquop32, Toussaint Lorenz, and, of course, Dizzy Wright for giving Denver a night worth talking about.

 Author Media Links: